 Sutton Common to The Cloud

-The walk actually started out from my house with variety of connecting footpaths being used to reach my starting point on the GT.
+The walk actually started out from my house with a variety of connecting footpaths being used to reach my starting point on the GT.
 The day was to be a hot and dry affair with the sun making its way from behind the clouds at times.
-This journey me round by Langley until I reached Foxbank Farm.
+This journey took me round by Langley until I reached Foxbank Farm.
 However, my rendezvous with the GT was to be delayed as a result of subsidence on the way up to Sutton Common.
-So, more footpath and road tramping followed before I was reach the A54 and the trail in question, busily resolving any navigation uncertainties that raised their heads along the way.
+So, more footpath and road tramping followed before I was to reach the A54 and the trail in question, busily resolving any navigation uncertainties that raised their heads along the way.
 It was to some time before I left tarmac behind, though, as I enjoyed the views from the quiet Minn End Line before I headed back onto more foot friendly surfaces at Hawkslee.
-The off road hiking was set to continue, apart from crossing the A523 near Rushton Spencer, until I found myself on the private road leading to Raven’s Clough.
+The off-road hiking was set to continue, apart from crossing the A523 near Rushton Spencer, until I found myself on the private road leading to Raven’s Clough.
 Feeling the effects of my exertions on what was by now a hot and sunny August afternoon, I elected not to surmount The Cloud on my way to Congleton but to stick with the tarmac option.
 A short wait in Congleton preceded a non-too-long way home for a well deserved after walk rest.

 The Cloud to Kidsgrove

 A short bus ride dropped me off sooner than I expected and I was about to continue along the road to get my bearings when a friendly gentleman put my mind to rest.
 My walk was starting in Eaton and I was using the Dane Valley Way to reach where I left the GT on my previous journey along its length.
 The DVW is yet another of Cheshire’s longer distance paths and actually begins in Derbyshire, Buxton to be more precise, before it reaches the source of the said river and follows it to Middlewich in the centre of the county.
-Once I overcame my navigational doubts – there was another a little further on from my starting point that was soon answered without any inconvenience to anyone else, it was uneventful hiking all of the way to the slopes of The Cloud.
-It is not a very high hill and it slopes were soon ascended and the top was ablaze with flowering heather and panoramic views were in ample supply.
+Once I overcame my navigational doubts – there was another a little further on from my starting point that was soon answered without any inconvenience to anyone else, it was uneventful hiking all the way to the slopes of The Cloud.
+It is not a very high hill and it slopes were soon ascended, and the top was ablaze with flowering heather and panoramic views were in ample supply.
 I even took some lunch atop it with the sounds of silage making percolating up from below.

-Having got away from the delights of The Cloud, I dropped down to Timbersbrook, where a former industrial site is now a delightful woodland park. a spot of field crossing took me on to the bed of the former Biddulph-Congleton railway.
+Having got away from the delights of The Cloud, I dropped down to Timbersbrook, where a former industrial site is now a delightful woodland park.
+A spot of field crossing took me on to the bed of the former Biddulph-Congleton railway.
 After a short stroll along its level length, I was to leave it for a climb up Congleton Edge on my way to Mow Cop.
 Again, views over the Cheshire Plain were offered in abundance.
 Having an older edition of OS Explorer 268 with me, I had to keep my concentration up since it showed the GT terminating in Mow Cop.
-Though I still broadly knew where I should have been going, I kept my eye out for any helpful waymarkers; there was no problem as the authorities have been dutiful.
-I reached Scholar Green and picked the first of the canal paths that were to take me all of the way to Kidsgrove train station; Kidsgrove is where the Macclesfield Canal meets the Trent & Mersey one.
+Though I still broadly knew where I should have been going, I kept my eye out for any helpful waymarks; there was no problem as the authorities have been dutiful.
+I reached Scholar Green and picked the first of the canal paths that were to take me all the way to Kidsgrove train station; Kidsgrove is where the Macclesfield Canal meets the Trent & Mersey one.